Enterprise (1814): Enterprise trial at New Orleans

 The Dispatch, owned as well as the Enterprise by the Monongahela and Ohio Steam Boat Company, steamed from Brownsville to Louisville under the command of Israel Gregg.
 At Louisville command was transferred to Henry Bruce who navigated the Dispatch to the port of New Orleans by February 13, 1816.
 While docked at the landing, an incident occurred aboard the Dispatch that Robert Rogers, the first engineer, would chronicle in his autobiography:

 Accounts of this incident were published in newspapers throughout the West.
-Furthermore, during January of 1817 the Kentucky legislature responded to the seizures of the Enterprise and the Dispatch by passing a resolution.
+Furthermore, during January 1817 the Kentucky legislature responded to the seizures of the Enterprise and the Dispatch by passing a resolution.

 Documents for the impending Enterprise trial, having been transported aboard the Dispatch, were delivered to defense attorney Abner L. Duncan.
 On February 14, Duncan submitted his "Supplemental answer to the Judge of the District Court for the First Judicial District of the State of Louisiana".

 During May 1816, the Enterprise trial, judge Dominic A. Hall presiding, was held in the old Spanish courthouse, 919 Royal Street.
 The plaintiffs were represented by John R. Grymes, the defendants by Abner L. Duncan.
 Duncan submitted to the court Daniel French's 1809 federal patent for his improved steamboat engine, that powered the Enterprise.
 Duncan argued that this federal patent protected all of the defendants – French, Shreve and the shareholders of the Monongahela and Ohio Steam Boat Co. – from the charges by the monopolists.
 On May 20, Judge Hall, stating that the Territorial Legislature had exceeded its authority in granting the steamboat monopoly, dismissed the petition of the plaintiffs.
 A letter announcing the news of Judge Hall's decision and proclaiming its significance to the growth of steamboat commerce and the economy of the West was published in a Louisville newspaper.